Legal support for M., a migrant worker

 EN:

-M.*, a migrant who was working as a food delivery rider was recently the victim of serious physical and psychological abuse.
-He was unlawfully detained, beaten, and humiliated.
-As a result, his health has deteriorated significantly, and now he needs support to seek justice.
+M.*, a migrant who was working as a food delivery rider, was recently the victim of serious physical and psychological abuse.
+He was unlawfully detained, beaten and humiliated.
+As a result, his health has deteriorated significantly, and he now needs support to seek justice.

-To file a criminal complaint and take legal action, he needs to raise €700 to cover the initial legal fees: 600 euro for the initial legal action and 100 euro for each term.
+To file a criminal complaint and take legal action, he needs to raise €700 to cover the initial legal fees: €600 for the initial legal action and €100 for each subsequent stage.

 Disclaimer:

-Migrant workers often arrive in Europe after borrowing thousands of euros, sometimes with their family homes as collateral.
+Migrant workers often arrive in Europe after borrowing thousands of euros, sometimes using their family homes as collateral.
 The visa process is long, confusing, and often degrading.
 Once here, many find themselves without proper documents, at the mercy of employers who may or may not register them legally.

-They live in overcrowded conditions, work long unpaid hours, and don't know where to turn when abuse occurs.
-They're trapped in a system full of delays, missing information, untranslated documents, and impossible deadlines.
+They live in overcrowded conditions, work long unpaid hours, and don’t know where to turn when abuse occurs.
+They are trapped in a system full of delays, missing information, untranslated documents, and impossible deadlines.
 Many fall into irregular status not by choice, but as collateral damage of a system that fails to protect them.

 This person needs support to hold his aggressors accountable.